 4. All water fountains directly on the entire mainline will be repaired and made operable.

 5. The 26 water fountains (water fetching stations) located in the 7 villages of Bubazi Cell, and all distribution lines supplying these fountains will be repaired, made in good working order, and made available for the all people of the community for water access.

 6. All feeder lines to the Bubazi Primary and Bubazi Secondary Schools will be repaired and four holding tanks on school grounds will be repaired and made in good working order.
 All fountains (water fetching stations) on school grounds will be repaired.

 7. To set up a program for monitoring and maintenance of the Gatunguguru Source distribution systems.

-The holistic goal and desired outcome is to provide the people of the Bubazi community the means to create healthy, vital lives for themselves.
-This will support the objective of the First Thousand Days project of improving the health and life expectancy of pregnant mothers and children as well as significantly lightening their work load.
+The holistic goal and desired outcome are to provide the people of the Bubazi community the means to create healthy, vital lives for themselves.
+This will support the objective of the First Thousand Days project of improving the health and life expectancy of pregnant mothers and children as well as significantly lightening their workload.

 Peace Corps Volunteer Directing Project

 The Bubazi Health Center will be taking responsibility for the maintenance of the Gatunguguru Source and the Gakoma Source water distribution systems.